techidaily/site-facebook/source/_posts/discovering-facebooks-hidden-organizational-diagram.md

 ## What Is Facebook Blueprint?

  It’s one of the best online learning and certification platforms if you’re into social media branding, advertising, and marketing.
-The platform has a large[collection of online courses](https://www.makeuseof.com/top-platforms-create-sell-online-courses-2021/) that you can complete at your own pace.
+The platform has a large [collection of online courses](https://www.makeuseof.com/top-platforms-create-sell-online-courses-2021/) that you can complete at your own pace.
 The duration for most of the courses falls in the range of 15 to 50 minutes.

 ![A visualization of Facebook Blueprint website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/Facebook-Blueprint-Home-Page.jpg)